 All classrooms feature a high staff to child ratio, with priority given the specific skills:

 - Fine and gross motor skills

-The program operates 48 weeks each year on an intensive basis.
+AEIOU operates 48 weeks each year on an intensive basis.
 Fees for the service are spread evenly across these weeks.